S-PScripts/chromebook-utilities/README.md

 ## Important Update:
 - I will not be updating this repo anymore / I will be updating it very infrequently.
-- Join Titanium Network for more stuff: .gg/unblock)!
+- Join Titanium Network for more prxes and exploits! .gg/unblock

 ### Created by S-PScripts